SARS-CoV-2 illustration. CDC/ Alissa Eckert, MS; Dan Higgins, MAM / Public domain.

 “Our results show that SARS-CoV-2 requires the protease TMPRSS2, which is present in the human body, to enter cells,” said Stefan Pöhlmann, one of the co-authors.

-“Our results suggest that camostat mesilate might also protect against COVID-19,” said Markus Hoffmann, another researcher familiar with the study.
+Markus Hoffmann, another researcher familiar with the study, added: “Our results suggest that camostat mesilate might also protect against COVID-19.”

 “Older age, showing signs of sepsis on admission, underlying diseases like high blood pressure and diabetes, and the prolonged use of non-invasive ventilation were important factors in the deaths of these patients.
 Poorer outcomes in older people may be due, in part, to the age-related weakening of the immune system and increased inflammation that could promote viral replication and more prolonged responses to inflammation, causing lasting damage to the heart, brain, and other organs,” said Dr Zhibo Liu, one of the co-authors.